-For more than 42 years, CV has provided effective and quality services to hundreds of thousands of victims of all crimes including: domestic violence, rape and sexual assault, child sexual assault and physical abuse, elder abuse, homicide, burglary and incidents of mass violence.
-In fiscal year 2015-2016, CV provided direct services to 16,000 clients and prevention education and training programs to over 35,000 individuals.
-In addition, each year, CV reaches 100,000 individuals through outreach and awareness activities across Allegheny County.
+For more than 44 years, CV has provided effective and quality services to hundreds of thousands of victims of all crimes including: domestic violence, rape and sexual assault, child sexual assault and physical abuse, elder abuse, homicide, burglary and incidents of mass violence.
+In fiscal year 2018-2019, CV provided direct services to over 17,000 clients and prevention education and training programs to over 35,000 individuals.
+In addition, CV reaches 100,000 individuals through outreach and awareness activities across Allegheny County every year.
 CV’s staff provides critical crime victim support and training and education that meet the diverse needs of all people regardless of age, race, religion, ethnicity, sexual orientation, gender identity, physical disability or socioeconomic status.

 CV is a one-stop-shop with one message, one number to call, and one door for people to walk through to get the best combination of services to meet their needs.
 CV’s trauma informed care is evident in all aspects of service delivery, incorporating an understanding of the prevalence and impacts of trauma and the multifaceted and individualized paths to healing.
 CV ensures that any and all victims in need of services can easily and readily access quality, seamless, and comprehensive services that allows for reduced confusion for victims in their time of trauma; increases CV’s effectiveness, influence, and presence; avoids duplication of services; ensures sustainability for the organization; and creates a consistent and improved quality of service for clients.

 In addition to the organization’s primary offices, CV maintains satellite offices at each of the following locations: City of Pittsburgh Police and Allegheny County Police Investigative Units, Allegheny County Criminal and Juvenile Courts and Juvenile Probation and sustains a weekly presence in several local Magisterial District Judges’ offices.
-CV also assists victims with emergency protection from abuse filings (domestic violence and sexual assault) in two area hospitals, UPMC McKeesport and Jefferson Regional, and has co-located a child advocate within the Child Advocacy Center of UPMC Children’s Hospital of Pittsburgh to intervene with child victims of sexual and physical abuse and their families.
+CV also has co-located a child advocate within the Child Advocacy Center of UPMC Children’s Hospital of Pittsburgh to intervene with child victims of sexual and physical abuse and their families.
 These remote placements enable the organization to react as quickly as possible when a victim or community needs immediate assistance.
 Services are delivered in courthouses, hospitals, homes, schools, residential programs, businesses, community centers, senior centers and many other locations in the Allegheny County community.